samuelroland/CloudSys-labs/lab9/README.md

 > Show in the report how you verified that the instance was "created" in LocalStack.
-There is obviously the command ` aws ec2 describe-instances` who previously retruns
+There is obviously the command `aws ec2 describe-instances` who was previously returning
  ```console
 $ aws ec2 describe-instances
 {